• Home

 Pear (Asian) Hayatama, Kenko, Taylor Apple Pear.

-Pear (European) Gifford, Golden Harvest, Golden Spice, Louise Bonne, Moonglow, Sierra, Summer Crisp, Winter Nellis.
+Pear (European) Gifford, Golden Harvest, Golden Spice, Louise Bonne, Moonglow, Seckel, Sierra, Summer Crisp, Winter Nellis.

 Plum Burbank, Damask, Green Gage, Toka.